unsetbit/thrill/README.md

 Thrill runs tests in browsers.

+If you're new here, try the [quick start](https://github.com/ozanturgut/thrill/wiki/Use).
+It's the fastest way to figure out what Thrill does and how it works.

 ## Central & Automated
 One server captures browsers for anyone in the network to run tests on.
 Automatically populate the pool using Selenium Grid, Sauce Labs, or Browser Stack.
 Choose which